xybu/umlbox-dash/README.md

         --debug: Keep UML and UMLBox's init's debug output intact.
 ```

+Useful arguments:

-`-f` will bind a host directory so that the guest can see it. e.g. umlbox -f /usr makes /usr accessible from within the guest, but not writable. -fw is equivalent to -f, but also makes the shared directory writable.
+ * `-f` will bind a host directory so that the guest can see it.
+E.g. `umlbox -f /usr` makes `/usr` accessible from within the guest, but not writable. -fw is equivalent to -f, but also makes the shared directory writable.

-`-t` and -tw are similar to -f and -fw, but allow the path seen in the guest to be different from the host path. e.g. umlbox -t /hostusr /usr shares the host's /usr as /hostusr within the guest.
+ * `-t` and `-tw` are similar to `-f` and `-fw`, but allow the path seen in the guest to be different from the host path.
+E.g. `umlbox -t /hostusr /usr` shares the host's /usr as /hostusr within the guest.

-`-B` is equivalent to -f /usr -f /bin -f /lib -f /lib32 -f /lib64 -f /etc/alternatives -f /dev
+ * `-B` is equivalent to `-f /usr -f /bin -f /lib -f /lib32 -f /lib64 -f /etc/alternatives -f /dev`

-`-X` is very limited as yet.
+ * `-X` is very limited as yet.
 It can only forward DISPLAY=:0.0, it forwards it to DISPLAY=127.0.0.1:0.0, and it doesn't set any of the required environment variables (of which at least DISPLAY and XAUTHORITY are necessities).
 It will be fixed in time :)

-`-L` and -R work similarly to their ssh counterparts.
+ * `-L` and -R work similarly to their ssh counterparts.

+Notes:

+ * When using `-m` to limit the memory for the UML environment, the value should be larger than the minimum memory required for the Linux kernel.
+	 * When there is not enough memory to instantiate User-mode linux, `umlbox` crashes.
+ * Take the startup time of the sandbox into considerations when setting time limit.
+Empirically it takes less than 1 second.
+	 * Beware that system utils like `gcc`, when run inside umlbox, is substiantially slow.
+ * To set more limits, combine with system utils like `nice` and `ulimit`.
+ 	 * See `example` directory for more details.